 Scientific name Eucalyptus botryoides is a fourth species of Australian Eucalyptus with a “mahogany” trade name (the others being “red”, “white”, and “swamp” mahogany.)
 It is native to south eastern Australia, from New South Wales to Victoria.
 The timber is used in cabinetry, furniture, flooring, decking, and veneer applications as well as general construction, poles and firewood.
 Historically it was used in heavy construction for sleepers and posts.
 It’s local name is BANGALAY.
 I am unaware of it’s use as a tonewood.
 Plantations exist in New Zealand.

-Scientific name: Calophyllum inophyllum is one species of the genus Calophyllum in the Calophyllaceae family which is native to eastern Africa, Asia, the south Pacific and Australia.
-There are 187 species in the genus, most of which are found in Asia.
-Its colour is pink to reddish-brown.
-It is the main species with commercial value and trade.
+Scientific name: Calophyllum inophyllum is one species of the genus Calophyllum in the Calophyllaceae family which is native to Asia (Cambodia, India, Indonesia, Japan, Philippines, Solomon Islands, Sri Lanka, Republic of China, Thailand, Vietnam); Oceania (Australia, Cook Islands, Fiji, French Polynesia, Kiribati, Papua New Guinea, Samoa, Tonga, Vanuatu); and east Africa (Madagascar, Reunion.)
+There are a total of 187 species in the genus, most of which are found in Asia.
+For the few species that are trees, the colour of its timber ranges from pink to reddish-brown.
+Calophyllum inophyllum is the main commercial timber species.
 Timber from the various Asian species are collectively traded as BITANGOR.
 Other common trade names in use are ALEXANDRIAN LAUREL, LAURELWOOD, and POON.
-Timber uses include boat building, furniture, flooring and plywood.
-It is also used for backs and fronts of entry-level acoustic guitars.
-An Australian species, Calophyllum costatum is known in Australia as SILKY MAHOGANY.
-Unlike Swietenia (genuine mahogany) and Cedrela (true mahogany), all species of Calophyllum are resistant to Hypsipyla grandella enabling plantations of the South American species Calophyllum brasiliense to be successfully established in Brazil.
+Uses include boat building, furniture, flooring and plywood.
+It is sometimes also used for backs and fronts of entry-level acoustic guitars.
+Unlike Swietenia and Cedrela, all species of Calophyllum are resistant to Hypsipyla grandella enabling plantations of a South American species Calophyllum brasiliense to be successfully established in Brazil.

 Scientific name: Pterocarpus dalbergioides is one of 35 species of Pterocarpus a Fabaceae family genus native only to the Andaman Islands of India and some parts of mainland India.
 The timber of this species is also traded under the name ANDAMAN PADAUK or the generic term NARRA which is used for all commercial Pterocarpus species originating from Asia.
 It is a major export timber from India and bears visual similarity to mahogany although much redder and a lot heavier.
 It is used as a rosewood substitute in acoustic guitar making.
 There is an African species, Pterocarpus soyauxii usually traded as AFRICAN PADAUK (or sometimes as VERMILLION in the United States) which is used as a tonewood for both acoustic and electric guitars and for xylophone bars.
 This African species has no “mahogany” alternative trade names.
 Acoustically it is quite dark with low to mid-end prominence.
 It is suitable for both necks and bodies of bass guitars.
 Of the 35 species, six occur in Africa and the remainder occur throughout South East Asia.